 At the end of this guide, we’ll also tell you how you can take your smart phone or iPhone headshot to the next level with our remote professional editing services.

-6 Steps for Taking Professional Headshots at Home
+6 Steps for How To Take A Professional Headshots At Home

 NOTE: Before we get started, you may be wondering if you need the most expensive/up-to-date iPhone to take a decent professional headshot.
 Luckily, you don’t need the latest gadget to take a professional headshot at home.
 You can actually use any high-end smart phone created in the last 3 years.